danilo90lan/T1A3-School_manager-Terminal_application/README.md

 The Person class serves as the base class for both students and teachers, defining common attributes and behaviors.

 #### Class Variables:
-- __id: This is a class variable (static variable) prefixed with double underscores (__) to indicate it should not be directly accessed or modified from outside the class.
+- __id: This is a class variable encapsulated with double underscores (__) to indicate it should not be directly accessed or modified from outside the class.
 It tracks the unique identifier for each instance of Person.
 __id is private and can only be accessed or modified through defined getter (get_id()) and setter (set_id()) methods.

 #### Constructor Method
 - Initializes a new instance of Person with attributes name, last_name, and address.
-- Uses a class variable __id to assign a unique identifier to each new instance by incrementing it with every instantiation.
+- Uses a class variable __id to assign a unique identifier to each new instance by incrementing it by 1 every time a new instance is created.

 #### Class Methods - initialize_id(cls, list_id)
 - Purpose: Initializes the class variable __id based on data from a JSON file (list_id).
 It's not applied at the instance but it's applied at the class itself